wavicom/wavi_scripts/README.md

 ***Step 4:***

 Follow the instructions in the terminal.
 Then wait for the full synchronization on the VPS wallet.
 After that, it should take some time before the status of WATCHDOG_EXPIRED will change to ENABLED.
-It usually takes 20-30 minutes.
+It usually takes around 1 hour.

 ### Installation of WAVI Sentinel.